davidfrisch/UNIFR_API_EPUCK/docs/unifr_api_epuck/api_epuck.rst

     my_robot = api_epuck.get_robot('192.168.43.125')

-* Get instance of a webots epuck
+* Get an instance of a simulated Epuck in Webots

 .. code-block:: python